HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - RootStart for a shared PR
 - TA & OnTheList activities may gain some focus
+  - continue to emphasize the role of the Subject in Privacy ConText(s)
 - investigate the many colored lines

 <hr>